Rick Hartmann: Personal life

 In 1983, while playing in South Africa, he met Claudette.
 Hartmann and Claudette eventually got married.

 Hartmann was friends with the tennis pro Vitas Gerulaitis.
 They traded golf and tennis lessons with each other.
 Hartmann served as a pallbearer at Gerulatis' funeral after he died of carbon monoxide poisoning in September 1994.

+Death and legacy

+In August 2025, at the age of 66, Hartmann died in Sag Harbor, New York.
+The fashion designer Vera Wang, a member of Atlantic, memorialized him on her Instagram page.

+In 2025, the edition of the Berkeley Cup, an event inaugurated by Hartmann, was played in his memory.
+In addition, it was announced that the low qualifier would earn the Rick Hartmann Medalist Honor.
+It would be bestowed to the medalist indefinitely.

+Awards and honors

+In 2000 and 2001, Hartmann earned the Metropolitan's PGA of America section Player of the Year Award.